Welcome to Pilton Infants' School

 - learned about life in different places around the world and in different times in history;

 - explored the natural world, including the beach or forests;

 - taken part in a stage show;

 - enjoyed sports activities both in school and in specialist settings e.g. tennis and swimming;

 - produced art work to go on display for all to see.

 Our learning heroes

-We have five special friends at Pilton Infants' School who help us develop our Thinking and Learning Skills.
+We have five special friends at Pilton Infants' School who help us develop our Thinking and Learning Skills and Behaviours.
 We teach our children to reflect on how they grow and learn and we celebrate these skills each Friday in our Celebration Assembly:

 - Carrie Caring looks out for others and cares about their feelings.
 She shows empathy and is tolerant and inclusive of all children, after all, you can never have too many friends!